Solar panels and lighting

 What is solar energy?

-Putting it in very simplified terms, solar energy is energy which is produced by sun or to be more precise – from the solar radiation.
-Since majority of the world’s electric power is still being produced by coal which is non-renewable natural resource (it is limited), the shift from using energy produced by big companies to utilizing energy produced by solar panels is having a serious impact on the development of the industry.
+Putting it in very simplified terms, solar energy is energy that is produced by the sun or to be more precise – from the solar radiation.
+Since the majority of the world’s electric power is still being produced by coal which is non-renewable natural resource (it is limited), the shift from using energy produced by big companies to utilizing energy produced by solar panels is having a serious impact on the development of the industry.

 The usage of solar energy is experiencing rapid growth.
-In 2015 the electric production of solar power had increased for 33% percent compared to the previous year.
-Moreover, different government incentives are being implemented to motivate households and business owners to invest in solar panels and hence there is a very little chance that this growth will be interrupted.
+In 2015 the electric production of solar power had increased by 33% percent compared to the previous year.
+Moreover, different government incentives are being implemented to motivate households and business owners to invest in solar panels and hence there is very little chance that this growth will be interrupted.
 Nevertheless, the overall share of solar energy in the total production of electricity is still quite low (less than 2%), which means that there is still plenty of space for potential and new solutions to be found in this sphere.

 How do solar panels work?